Night Song (1948 film): Production

 The film's working titles were Counterpoint and Memory of Love.
 RKO borrowed Dana Andrews from Samuel Goldwyn's company for the project.

 Andrews wore special contact lenses that made his eyes appear damaged and limited his eyesight.

-Scenes were shot in San Francisco, Trancas Beach and Lake Arrowhead, California and in various locations in New York City.
+Scenes were shot in San Francisco, Trancas Beach and Lake Arrowhead, California as well as various locations in New York City.
 Because of logistical problems at Carnegie Hall, the entire concert was filmed on a soundstage.

 Andrews reprised his role in a May 29, 1950 Lux Radio Theatre broadcast costarring Joan Fontaine.

 Reception

-In a contemporary review for The New York Times, critic Bosley Crowther panned the film's "incredibly mawkish plot" and added: "Our old friend, the young musician who has a great concerto chasing through his mind but can't get it down on paper because—well, something's eating on him, is back again ... and, so far as this reviewer sees things, neither he nor his concerto are improved.
-As a matter of fact, for our money, they are both worn uncomfortably thin in comparison to previous incarnations, and neither is long for this world. ...
-[T]he music, the prize concerto—well, that is really the thing which puts Night Song in the spotlight as baldfaced and absolute sham.
+In a contemporary review for The New York Times, critic Bosley Crowther panned the film's "incredibly mawkish plot" and added: "Our old friend, the young musician who has a great concerto chasing through his mind but can't get it down on paper because—well, something's eating on him, is back again...and, so far as this reviewer sees things, neither he nor his concerto are improved.
+As a matter of fact, for our money, they are both worn uncomfortably thin in comparison to previous incarnations, and neither is long for this world...[T]he music, the prize concerto—well, that is really the thing which puts Night Song in the spotlight as baldfaced and absolute sham.
 For this scrappy and meaningless jangle by Leith Stevens is good for nothing more than an excuse for filming the fiddles, the drums and the batteries of horns."

 The film recorded a loss of $1,040,000.